boykininteractive/TheMilk/README.md

 - Add project folder to /var/www
 - change ownership to 'boykintj'

+## Update node.json (NGINX - Boykin.Dev)

+- Add a Prod and Dev instance of the app (2 entries)
+- Name should match the name in the build.sh file

 ## GitLab (198.211.113.26)

 - Settings > CI/CD / Variables